Nevada county votes against certifying recount results, a move that raises longer-term questions - KESQ

 The three Republican members on the five-member Washoe County Board of Commissioners voted to reject the results of recounts in one race for a commission seat and another for a local school board seat.
 What happens next is unclear.

-The county elections department and district attorney’s office declined to comment, and requests for comment from the secretary of state and state attorney general were not immediately returned.
+The county elections department and district attorney’s office declined to comment, along with the state attorney general.
+A request for comment from the secretary of state was not immediately returned.

 The rejection of the recounts and questions over how to handle it raised concerns about what could happen in November if a local commission refused to certify the presidential election results.